Hiking trail

 - Avalanche Risk: These switchbacks are a major avalanche path.
 Do not attempt this hike until the snow is completely gone (usually late June).

-- Footwear: Sturdy hiking boots with good grip are mandatory.
+- Footwear: Sturdy footwear with good grip is strongly recommended.
 The trail is rocky and can be slippery when wet.

 Photography Tips